-Paying and Recovering - SSP/SMP/SAP/SPP/ASPP/ShPP: employer fails to make a Statutory Payment
+Paying and Recovering - SSP/SMP/SAP/SPP/ShPP/SPBP: employer fails to make a Statutory Payment

-Payment by HMRC can only be made to an employee following default after a formal decision has been issued or for a post insolvency period.
+Payment by HMRC can only be made to an employee if an employer defaults, after a formal decision has been issued or for a post insolvency period.
 Action taken would depend on the employer’s response to the issue of a formal decision and expiry of the 30 day appeal period.

 If the employer does not submit an appeal against the formal decision within the 30 day appeal period HMRC should arrange to pay any outstanding Statutory Payment to the employee.
 Where payment is made by HMRC as a result of a defaulting employer you should consider penalty action, see SPM230400